ADFCommunity/Home/README.md

 The ADF Community is a place for users of Azure Data Factory to share code that can help the rest of the community.

+## Home Repository

+This repository is intended to contain questions, bug reports and design discussions for all the projects under the ADF Community account.
+Source code for the various projects will be in their own repositories, but their issues lists are intended to be used for release notes only.
+Please ask any questions or report bugs here.

 ## Projects

 To see a list of all projects, see the [ADFCommunity account page](https://github.com/ADFCommunity).
 Key projects are: